LeetalC/AI-Tank-Game/README.txt

 To configure teams:
 1.Click on 'TeamCreatorObject' in the Hierarchy 2.Under the Create Teams Script: Use the sliders to select number of teams and number of members.
-3.Can make 8 teams maximum, with 15 players in each team maximum.
+3.Can make 8 teams maximum, with 25 players in each team maximum.

-To easily restart the level, press 'R'
+To easily restart the level, press 'R'!

-Note about 'shot failed' console message:
-This was my attempt at Draws happening less often.
-Causes a player's shot to 'fail', giving the opponent an advantage.
-Draws can still occur and the game will declare 'Draw!' upon it happening.